mattriley/node-module-composer/README.md

 Composes 'modules' enabling coarse-grained module-level depenency injection.

-A module in this sense is any plain object with a `__modulename` entry.
+A module is just a plain object.
 Any entries containing functions are invoked with a given object argument.
-The object argument is assigned the current module named after `__modulename`.
-Any entries not containing functions are traversed and returned as-is unless `__modulename` is present.
+Any entries containing objects are traversed and any value that is neither object or function is returned as-is.

 ## Install